 In order to do so, just right click the shortcut in the list of applications or right click the executable in its folder and select “Run as administrator”.
 It’s simple and it usually gets the work done!

-If it doesn’t, you can try to run your application with Compatibility settings: right click the shortcut to your application/game and select “Open file location”.
+If it doesn’t, you can try to run your application with Win XP Compatibility settings enabled: right click the shortcut to your application/game and select “Open file location”.

 In the folder, right click the executable (the file that launches the application) and select “Properties”.

 Click the Compatibility tab and either run the compatibility wizard or simply select it to run in Windows XP mode – it doesn’t really matter which service pack you choose, I usually go with SP3.

 How to run old games that came on CDs or DVDs

 Back in the days, things like SafeDisc and SecuROM DRM were all over the place as an effort from game developers and publishers to stop piracy.

 Today, these are outdated and no longer used and Windows 10 doesn’t like them at all (like no other end users did back when they were popular).